data center firewall

 So it can perform one or the other.
 It also has clustering, a multi-instance firewall, and high availability, which we will discuss.
 In addition, the Cisco Series Firewall throughput range addresses use cases from the Internet edge to the data center and private cloud.

 Cisco Secure Firewall 3100 is an advanced next-generation firewall that provides comprehensive security and high performance for businesses of all sizes.
-Its advanced security features can protect the most critical assets of an organization, from data, applications, and users to the network infrastructure.
+Its advanced security features can protect an organization’s most critical assets, from data, applications, and users to the network infrastructure.
 Cisco Secure Firewall 3100 offers an integrated threat defense system that combines intrusion prevention, application control, and advanced malware protection.
 This firewall is designed to detect and block malicious traffic and protect your network from known and unknown threats.

 Secure Firewall